-After avoiding FR for years I decided to give the another go in 2017 as they offered a great deal for a city trip to London.
+After avoiding FR for years I decided to give them another go in 2017 as they offered a great deal for a city trip to London.
 This made also for a nice opportunity to check out how Ryanair has changed after three years of their Always Getting Better Program (AGB).
-As I came back from that trip quite satisfied, I gave them another shot on a longer flight from Berlin (SXF) to Málaga, Spain.
+As I came back from that trip quite satisfied, I decided to try them on a longer flight from Berlin (SXF) to Málaga, Spain.

 Check-in, Departure Airport

 Online check-in was perfectly easy and took just two minutes.
 Bag-drop in Berlin-Schönefeld (SXF) was expedited with very little waiting time as well.
 Clearing security, on the other hand, took forever as it was a busy day at the end of the christmas holiday period.